-This post is adapted from a series of best-practice guides that reflect the New Relic Community Team’swork helping thousands of customers get started using New Relic Mobile.
-Also check out our guides to getting started with New Relic APM, New Relic Infrastructure, New Relic Browser, and New Relic Mobile; and discover the New Relic Community Team’s latest Best Practice Guide offerings.
+The following is adapted from a series of best practice guides that reflect the New Relic Community Team’s work with thousands of customers—identifying challenges and coming up with actionable solutions for organizations getting started with New Relic Insights.
+Also, check out our guides to getting started with New Relic APM, New Relic Mobile, New Relic Browser, New Relic Infrastructure, and New Relic Synthetics; and discover the New Relic Community Team’s latest Best Practice Guide offerings.

 The New Relic platform generates astounding quantities of data about your applications and environments.
 The insights within those data flows can transform your ability to make decisions, to stay competitive, and to keep your applications and infrastructure running at peak performance.